 What is Diamond Clarity?

 This is a qualitative metric that is used to grade the visual appearance of diamonds.
 The rule of thumb states that the fewer the blemishes and inclusions, the better the clarity.
 There are different types of inclusions.
 They include cavities, knots, crystals, cleavage, feathers, clouds, and internal graining.
 On the other hand, the types of blemishes include chips, nicks, scratches, polish lines, breaks, or dark spots.
-You can learn more about diamond clarity from Pricescope Diamond forum, which is an independent and reliable source of information.
+You can learn more about diamond clarity, which is an independent and reliable source of information.

 How Are Diamonds Clarity Graded?

 To determine the diamond’s clarity, experts note the diamond’s appearance when the gemstone is faced up, using a microscope at 10X magnification.
 However, some of the inclusions are difficult to be recognized even with power that is more superior to 10X.
 Five factors play a primary role when determining diamond clarity.
 They include:

 - Size, the inclusion size is critical.
 This is because a more prominent inclusion will have a significant impact on the clarity grade of the diamond.

 - Nature, these are features of the diamond’s surroundings.
 The inclusion’ character can state the type of composition.
 For instance, if something is situated on the surface of the diamond and has not penetrated the diamond, it is called blemish but not inclusion.

 - Number, the diamond’s clarity grade will be lower when it has various clarity characteristics.

 - Location, this refers to the area on the diamond where the inclusion is based.
 If the inclusion is at the center or near the diamond center point, the diamond has higher clarity.
 The further the location is from the center, the lesser the clarity.

 - Relief, this means how the inclusion is distinct from the host of the diamond.